Our Climate Action

 *Does not include emissions associated with land use change as those calculations are currently being improved

 In addition to reporting on our performance in our annual sustainability report, Pilgrim's discloses information to the Carbon Disclosure Project (CDP) annually via our parent company, JBS.
-For more information on our emissions and board-level oversight of climate-related performance, please refer to our 2023 Climate Change Questionnaire available here.

-As we strive to decarbonize our business and supply chain, we are channeling investments into a range of programs, spanning from research initiatives to on-farm technologies.
+As we strive to minimize carbon emissions from our business and supply chain, we are channeling investments into a range of programs, spanning from research initiatives to on-farm technologies.
 These investments encompass support for sustainable grazing practices among ranchers, as well as wastewater treatment lagoon and biogas projects at our sites.
 The insights gained from these projects will be instrumental in shaping our evolving net-zero strategy, which is firmly grounded in leveraging our size and scale for positive impact while aiding producers in their operations.

 In addition to reporting on our performance in our annual sustainability report, Pilgrim's discloses information to the Carbon Disclosure Project (CDP) annually via our parent company, JBS.
-For more information on our emissions and board-level oversight of climate-related performance, please refer to our 2023 Climate Change Questionnaire available here.

-As we strive to decarbonize our business and supply chain, we are channeling investments into a range of programs, spanning from research initiatives to on-farm technologies.
+As we strive to minimize carbon emissions from our business and supply chain, we are channeling investments into a range of programs, spanning from research initiatives to on-farm technologies.
 These investments encompass support for sustainable grazing practices among ranchers, as well as wastewater treatment lagoon and biogas projects at our sites.
 The insights gained from these projects will be instrumental in shaping our evolving net-zero strategy, which is firmly grounded in leveraging our size and scale for positive impact while aiding producers in their operations.

 In addition to reporting on our performance in our annual sustainability report, Pilgrim's discloses information to the Carbon Disclosure Project (CDP) annually via our parent company, JBS.
-For more information on our emissions and board-level oversight of climate-related performance, please refer to our 2023 Climate Change Questionnaire available here.

-As we strive to decarbonize our business and supply chain, we are channeling investments into a range of programs, spanning from research initiatives to on-farm technologies.
+As we strive to minimize carbon emissions from our business and supply chain, we are channeling investments into a range of programs, spanning from research initiatives to on-farm technologies.
 These investments encompass support for sustainable grazing practices among ranchers, as well as wastewater treatment lagoon and biogas projects at our sites.
 The insights gained from these projects will be instrumental in shaping our evolving net-zero strategy, which is firmly grounded in leveraging our size and scale for positive impact while aiding producers in their operations.

 Climate Resiliency Beyond GHG Emissions

-As climate change continues to challenge the agricultural sector, we are committed to expanding our focus beyond reducing emissions.
+As climate change continues to challenge the agricultural sector, we are expanding our focus beyond reducing emissions.
 While GHG mitigation remains a critical component of our strategy, we recognize the need for a holistic approach to climate resiliency that includes ensuring reliable access to affordable and nutritious food.

 System resilience refers to the capacity of our agricultural operations to absorb, adapt, and recover from climate-related shocks and stresses while maintaining essential functions.
 Building resilience involves integrating practices that enhance the stability and health of ecosystems, promote sustainable resource management, and secure food supplies.

-At Pilgrim's, we will focus on the following key areas to enhance climate resilience in our businesses and value chains, prioritizing their sustainability, productivity, and contribution to global food security in the face of climate impacts.
+We focus on the following key areas to enhance climate resilience in our businesses and value chains, prioritizing their sustainability, productivity, and contribution to global food security in the face of climate impacts.

 Climate Resiliency Beyond GHG Emissions

-As climate change continues to challenge the agricultural sector, we are committed to expanding our focus beyond reducing emissions.
+As climate change continues to challenge the agricultural sector, we are expanding our focus beyond reducing emissions.
 While GHG mitigation remains a critical component of our strategy, we recognize the need for a holistic approach to climate resiliency that includes ensuring reliable access to affordable and nutritious food.

 System resilience refers to the capacity of our agricultural operations to absorb, adapt, and recover from climate-related shocks and stresses while maintaining essential functions.
 Building resilience involves integrating practices that enhance the stability and health of ecosystems, promote sustainable resource management, and secure food supplies.

-At Pilgrim's, we will focus on the following key areas to enhance climate resilience in our businesses and value chains, prioritizing their sustainability, productivity, and contribution to global food security in the face of climate impacts.
+We focus on the following key areas to enhance climate resilience in our businesses and value chains, prioritizing their sustainability, productivity, and contribution to global food security in the face of climate impacts.

 Climate Resiliency Beyond GHG Emissions

-As climate change continues to challenge the agricultural sector, we are committed to expanding our focus beyond reducing emissions.
+As climate change continues to challenge the agricultural sector, we are expanding our focus beyond reducing emissions.
 While GHG mitigation remains a critical component of our strategy, we recognize the need for a holistic approach to climate resiliency that includes ensuring reliable access to affordable and nutritious food.

 System resilience refers to the capacity of our agricultural operations to absorb, adapt, and recover from climate-related shocks and stresses while maintaining essential functions.
 Building resilience involves integrating practices that enhance the stability and health of ecosystems, promote sustainable resource management, and secure food supplies.

-At Pilgrim's, we will focus on the following key areas to enhance climate resilience in our businesses and value chains, prioritizing their sustainability, productivity, and contribution to global food security in the face of climate impacts.
+We focus on the following key areas to enhance climate resilience in our businesses and value chains, prioritizing their sustainability, productivity, and contribution to global food security in the face of climate impacts.

 Pasture & Rangeland Management